 This is the third part of a 5-part series on why injuries occur in the beverage distribution industry and how they can be prevented.

-Why traditional approaches to injury prevention in food production don’t always work?
+Why traditional approaches to injury prevention in beverage distribution don’t always work?

 Before reading on you might like to read the introduction here.

-If you’re looking to prevent food production workplace injuries, an ergonomically designed workplace and structured ergonomics training for employees is a great place to start.
+If you’re looking to prevent beverage distribution workplace injuries, an ergonomically designed workplace and structured ergonomics training for employees is a great place to start.
 However, if your injury prevention program begins and ends with ergonomics and training alone, you likely won’t realize the full cost reduction that is available to you.

 Why Training Alone Doesn’t Work